KTleft93/next-js-user-api/README.md

 ## How It Works

-1. **User Registration:** User details are stored in MongoDB after password hashing with Bcrypt.
+1. **User Registration:** User details are stored in MongoDB(Or any storage location) after password hashing with Bcrypt.
 2. **Login:** Generates a JWT upon successful login, which can be used for authentication.
-3. **JWT Validation:** Middleware verifies JWT on protected routes.
+3. **JWT Validation:** Middleware.ts verifies JWT on protected routes which are open for you to develop on top.

 ---